JoshuaOrlandoR/Challenge-13-ECommerce-Backend/README.md

   Now type "npm run seed" and "npm start".
 This will launch the application on localhost port 3001.
 There is no actual application users can utilize directly on this port, instead, a program like POSTman or Insomnia will allow users to see if their backend is set up correctly.

-  Examples of this will be displayed in the walkthrough video and GIFs in the Tests section.
+  Examples of this will be displayed in the walkthrough video and screenshots in the Tests section.

   ## License